 Who it’s best for

 Businesses that invoice other businesses are the best choice for invoice factoring.
 This option may be good for businesses with poor credit since the invoice factoring company uses the customers’ credit to determine eligibility.
-However, this funding option can be costly, as a customer’s bad credit or missed payment could affect your business’s profit margins.
+But this funding option can be costly since a customer’s bad credit or missed payment could affect your business’s profit margins.

 What to look for in a fast business lender

-Although you may need fast business funding, taking time to research the most reputable fast business lender can pay off.
-After determining which loans and terms best fit your lending needs, evaluate each lender by its application process, customer service, underwriting requirements and funding speed to find the best business lender for your company.
+While you may need fast business funding, researching the most reputable fast business lender can pay off.
+After determining which loans and terms best fit your lending needs, you can evaluate each lender by its application process, customer service, underwriting requirements and funding speed.
+Once you’ve found the right lender, responsibly managing your fast business loan is key to avoiding default and penalties.

 The best fast business lenders should have:

-• The ability to do a soft credit check during prequalifying to avoid lowering your credit score.
+• A soft credit check to prequalify and avoid lowering your credit score

-• No fees or other costs hidden in the fine print.
+• No fees or other costs hidden in fine print

 Lightbulb